-By the time a smoker asks for help from a hypnotherapist, many have already tried other methods to stop smoking.
-They may have tried nicotine patches, gum, willpower, switching to vaping, but they have been unsuccessful in stopping completely.
-Plus, it’s not unusual to find that those who manage to stop, often return to smoking.
+By the time you, as a smoker, asks for help from a hypnotherapist, you may have already tried other methods to stop smoking.
+You may have tried nicotine patches, gum, willpower, switching to vaping, but they have been unsuccessful in helping you stop completely.
+Plus, it’s not unusual to find that some people who have managed to stop at some point, often return to it.

 So, how can hypnotherapy help you to stop smoking?
 The following process will enable you to make an informed decision.

 The first and probably most important question I ask, is: Do you really want to stop smoking?
 On a scale of 1 to 10, where 1 is ‘I’m never going to stop’ and 10 is ‘I want cigarettes out of my life forever!’ – where do you place yourself?
 Anyone who rates themselves below 8, may not be fully ready to stop.
 So, I either ask them to return when their number is above 8, or we do the Hypnotherapy for Motivation and Confidence programme, before commencing the Stop Smoking session.
 There’s no point in wasting your time and money, if you don’t really want to stop.

 You will then be asked to fill out some forms that asks questions, such as: When did you start smoking?
 How many cigarettes do you smoke daily?
 When are you more likely to smoke?
 There are many questions and it’s important that you answer them honestly, as it helps to get to the deeper reasons behind your smoking and how the habit benefits you.
 Filling in the forms are part of the process – of analysing how and why the habit of smoking started and continues, as well as giving you a personalised treatment.